abimaelst/UserPosts/README.md

 The Users Post is a project exercice to demostrate my skills in javascript vanilla, unit test and server to production.
 Howerver, I not use a framework like react, vue or angular, just vanilla JS.

-I was working in two end point [users](https://jsonplaceholder.typicode.com/users) and [posts](https://jsonplaceholder.typicode.com/) to shows the users posts.
+I was working in two end point [users](https://jsonplaceholder.typicode.com/users) and [posts](https://jsonplaceholder.typicode.com/) to build this application.

 ## Tech